 Students pass with a grade above 5 (summing the grades above).
-Homeworks are designed such as to broaden the scope of the class.
+Homeworks are designed such as to broaden the scope of the class and relate theories seen in classes to ''newspaper articles".
 Practice sessions will focus on analytical tools.
 The exams (final + mid-term) presuppose the knowledge of the material covered in classes, as well as chapters or articles indicated as readings in those same classes.
 Mid-terms will last between 1 hr and 1 hr 30.